View Anna White's Obituary on dailycourier.com and share memories

 She was married to William A. King and then to A.J.
 White.

+Her true calling was with the Albert Gallatin Hospice.
+She worked with the Forest Fire Fighters, Howard Johnson's, Holiday Inn, TA Nelson Bus Lines, and Volkswagen, and with Albert Gallatin Nurses as a CNA and hospice volunteer.

+In addition to her parents, she was predeceased by her husband, A.J.
+White; son, Mark A. King; and her brothers, Warren, Clarence, Norman, Carl and David.

-Surviving are four sons, Bill and wife Deb of Maine, Jasper of Ligonier, Raymond and wife Stephanie of Virgin Run and Duane of Vanderbilt; one daughter, Cindy King Toman of Vanderbilt; her grandchildren, Ryan, Claire, Bill, Rachel, Traycee, Kalub, Annie, Aaron, Nathan, Heather and Eric; her great-grandchildren; many nieces and nephews, whom she loved dearly.
+Surviving are four sons, Bill and wife Deb of Maine, Jasper of Ligonier, Raymond and wife Stephanie of Virgin Run, and Duane of Vanderbilt; one daughter, Cindy King Toman of Vanderbilt; and her grandchildren, Ryan, Claire, Bill, Rachel, Traycee, Kalub, Annie, Aaron, Nathan, Heather, and Eric.
+She also is survived by her great-grandchildren; and many nieces and nephews, whom she loved dearly.

-In addition to her parents, she was predeceased by her husband A.J.
-White; son, Mark A. King; her brothers, Warren, Clarence, Norman, Carl and David.

 All arrangements are under the direction of the Brooks Funeral Home, Inc., 111 E. Green St., Connellsville.